silverstripe/cwp/docs/en/management_services/helpdesk.md

 #### Add new user

-This will create a new user and give that user access to the portal, helpdesk, documentation and deploynaut sites.
-It won't give them access to Gitlab or any of the CMS instances - these have to be set up as necessary.
+This will create a new user and give that user access to the Management Services (portal, helpdesk and deploynaut).
+It won't give them access to Gitlab or any of the CMS instances - these are self-managed by ITC or PTC.

 When you create a user you have the choice of granting access to all of the agency's websites or just a set of instances.
 If you choose "All instances" this will include every instance owned by the agency, even those created in